hheinzer/ccfd/README.md

 ## Windows

 I am still working on installing it on Windows directly, but have not yet managed to do so.
 For now it only works with a [Linux Bash shell](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Get the latest Ubuntu shell and complete the installation process.
-Next, start the Ubuntu shell and install the necessary utilities
+Next, start the Ubuntu shell and install the necessary utilities (if you have never used Linux before, `$` in front of a command means the command can be executed as a normal user and `#` in front of a command means, you need administrative rights; these can be obtained by typing `sudo` in front of the command and entering the password)
 ```
 # apt update && apt upgrade
 # apt install git make cmake gcc